Kira41/coin/README.md

 ## Automated trade closing

 Open trades can be finalized automatically even when users are offline.
-The `cron_trading.php` script checks all orders with the status `En cours`, fetches the latest price from Binance and updates the order with the resulting profit or loss.
+The `cron_trading.php` script checks entries in the `tradingHistory` table with the status `En cours`, fetches the latest price from Binance and updates the record with the resulting profit or loss.
 To keep trading positions active, schedule the script with cron for example:

 ```cron
 * * * * * php /path/to/cron_trading.php